 This is how God feels about sins.
 He wants his Kingdom to be a sin free zone.
 He wants his people to actively seek to destroy it.
 Eventually…eventually he plans on doing it himself.

 "Of this you can be sure: No immoral, impure or greedy person—such a person is an idolater—has any inheritance in the kingdom of God and of Christ.
 Let no one deceive you with empty words, for because of such things God’s wrath comes on those who are disobedient.”

 II.
 The SIN Antioxidant

 Wow.
 God’s really serious about sin?
 If you’re like me, you’re feeling pretty low right now.
 I’ve let all of those things into my life.
 Sexual immorality, greed and foolish talk – they have all infected me.
 What hope is there for me?
-IN fact, sometimes these things infect me so much that I struggle to stop myself from contionually hurting others.
+In fact, sometimes these things infect me so much that I struggle to stop myself from continually hurting others.